 The real value of the soil

 Why is soil is more precious than oil?
-Why can we (and we have done so for thousands of years) live without oil, but cannot live without farmable land, especially with the growth of the population and with the oceans almost empty?
+Why can we (and we have done so for thousands of years) live without oil, but cannot live without farmable land, especially with population growth and with the oceans almost empty?
 Soil is a sensitive material that needs care.
 Soil is not a factory, a warehouse for toxic substances, nor a support for our cultures; soil is not dirty, nor a large paved road or a car park.
 Farmable soils are rare.
-Forty per cent of the Earth's soils are degraded, so each teaspoon of fertile soils is precious - crucial for human life, food, security, essential for the environmental services, a poverty reducer, creator of sustainable development.
+Forty per cent of the Earth's soils are degraded, so each teaspoon of fertile soil is precious - crucial for human life, food, security, essential for environmental services, a poverty reducer, creator of sustainable development.
 The soil nourishes us and we are responsible for it.
 If it is not protected by vegetation, it is swept by winds or washed away by the rains.

 Canadian researcher, Doctor of soils, Celine Caron.